What Is a Car Insurance Deductible

 Filing Against the At-Fault Driver's Insurance: If you file a claim directly with the other driver's liability insurance and they accept fault, you typically won't pay a deductible at all.
 The at-fault driver's property damage liability coverage should pay for your repairs in full.
 However, this process can be slower and requires the other driver to have adequate insurance coverage.

-Filing Against Your Own Collision Coverage: If you file a claim under your own collision coverage, you'll initially pay your deductible even though you weren't at fault.
-This approach gets your car repaired faster since you're dealing with your own insurance company.
+Filing Against Your Own Collision Coverage: If you file a claim under your own collision insurance, you'll initially pay your deductible even though you weren't at fault.
+This approach gets your car repaired faster since you're dealing with your own insurer.
 Your insurer will then pursue reimbursement from the at-fault driver's insurance through a process called subrogation.

 Understanding Subrogation and Deductible Recovery